What’s up, Hungry People?

 - 8 teaspoons water +/- as needed

-- Bake the sugar cookies according to the instructions on the packaging.
-Cool completely, about 3-5 hours.
+- Bake the sugar cookies according to the instructions on the package (or bake your own from scratch).
+Cool completely, for about 3-5 hours.

-- When cookies are completely cooled, whisk the egg whites in a large bowl.
-Use a hand mixer to stir in the powdered sugar until the icing is thick – about the consistency of tooth paste.
+- Once the cookies are completely cooled, whisk the egg whites in a large bowl.
+Use a hand mixer to blend in the powdered sugar until the icing reaches a thick consistency, about the texture of toothpaste.

-- Scoop about 1 cup of the stiff icing into a piping bag.
+- Scoop approximately 1 cup of the stiff icing into a piping bag.
 Pipe a thin line around the edges of the cookies.
-Let dry.
+Allow it to dry.

-- While the icing is hardening, add the water, one teaspoon at a time to the remaining icing until it is runny and sinks back into itself in less than five seconds.
-(To test: place a spoon in the icing and pull it out.
-The icing should flow off the spoon slowly and smoothly and should 'dissolve' back into the bowl of icing within five seconds.)
+- While the icing is setting, gradually add water, one teaspoon at a time, to the remaining icing until it becomes runny and merges back into itself in less than five seconds.
+To test this, dip a spoon into the icing and pull it out.
+The icing should flow off the spoon slowly and smoothly and should 'dissolve' back into the bowl of icing within five seconds.

-- Pour the icing into a squeeze bottle or piping bag then fill the centers of the cookies lined with now hardened icing.
+- Transfer the runny icing to a squeeze bottle or another piping bag.
+Fill the centers of the cookies, which are already lined with now-hardened icing.
 Use a toothpick to swirl the icing to release any air pockets.
-Gently tap the cookies on the counter to get the icing in an even layer.
-Let the cookies dry completely, about 5-6 hours.
+Gently tap the cookies on the counter to level the icing.
+Let the cookies dry completely for about 5-6 hours.

-- When the icing has dried completely, heat the water with the sugar and corn syrup to 300-310F in a skillet.
-Stir constantly so the sugar does not burn and become discolored.
-When the temperature hits 300 F, stir in the red food coloring.
-When the temperature hits 310 F exactly, quickly remove from the heat.
+- Once the icing is completely dry, heat the water, sugar, and corn syrup to 300-310°F in a skillet.
+Stir constantly to prevent the sugar from burning and discoloring.
+When the mixture reaches 300°F, mix in the red food coloring gel.
+Once it hits exactly 310°F, remove it quickly from the heat.

-- Immediately use a spoon to spatter, drip and drizzle the red sugar glaze over the cookies, leaving some areas white to drive home the effect.
-Let the glaze cool until hardened, about thirty minutes to an hour.
-Serve the cookies at your next Halloween party or creepy event.
+- Immediately use a spoon to splatter, drip, and drizzle the red sugar glaze over the cookies, leaving some areas white for added effect.
+Let the glaze cool until it hardens, approximately 30 minutes to an hour.
+Serve the cookies at your next Halloween party or other creepy event.
 Enjoy!